jbeenenga/ioBroker.heizungssteuerung/README.md

 This adapter can be used to manage heating systems.

+To use the adapter you have to add rooms to rooms enum and add the sensors and engines to the rooms.
+Furthermore you have to add the functions temperature, humidity and engine to the correct states.
+If you have no humidity sensor you can leave it empty.

 ## Changelog
 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* (jbeenenga) add main logic

 ### 0.1.1 (2022-07-15)
 * (jbeenenga) little changes

 ### 0.1.0 (2022-07-15)
 * (jbeenenga) initial release

+## Images
+The main image created by Freepick (https://www.flaticon.com/de/kostenloses-icon/heizung_1295221)

 ## License
 MIT License